Opportuni-tea

 Then welcome.
 You’ve found the right port.

-Argue with me about the endless sea of minutiae regarding all these ideas another time please.
+Argue with me about the endless sea of minutiae regarding all these ideas another time please; or perhaps go read the Unity and Modern Canon articles at the bottom of this post, maybe you need to.
 Just take them at face value and attempt to understand where I'm coming from first.

-• Good tea is fantastic but it's the first step.
-All the other things that people get all elitist about is crucial for understanding.
+- Good tea is fantastic but it's just one prong of this discussion.
+All the other things that people get all elitist about are also crucial for understanding.
 We've got to be able to have dialogues about things like typical profiles of terroirs, nuances of clay teawares, and preferences of storage.

-• Let's help people see through the smoke and mirrors while we're at it and not contribute to it.
+- Let's help people see through the smoke and mirrors while we're at it and not contribute to it.
 If you want to talk about the more mystical and spiritual sides of the tea world, or even write a book of tasting notes for every tea on the planet, go for it.
-Maybe we just don't use it in our marketing or pride ourselves on seeing what others can't though.
+Maybe we just don't use it in our marketing to sell products or pride ourselves on seeing what others can't though.

-• The consumer would get great teas at high transparency but not total, the business would make good and honest profit relative to the value they add but not heinously so, and the source would be protected from harassment by thousands of people, gain the value of interfacing with a business, and still accomplish their personal goals for sale and dissemination of their products.
+- The consumer would get great teas at high transparency, but need not be absolute.
+The business would make good and honest profit relative to the value they add but not heinously so.
+The source would be protected from harassment by thousands of people, gain the value of interfacing with a business, and still accomplish their personal goals for sale and dissemination of their products.

-• I'm hoping if you're reading this you've read some of my other stuff as well or are somewhat familiar with the tea community already.
+- I'm hoping if you're reading this you've read some of my other stuff as well or are somewhat familiar with the tea community already.
 Don't you see how hard and clunky all this stuff is when people are kind to each other?
-Don't contribute to the attitudes and egos, especially your own.
+It's already convoluted, don't contribute to the attitudes and egos, especially your own.

 While I have no solutions to provide to you,